 Before beginning a flight, the pilot in command1 of an aircraft2 must become familiar with all available information appropriate to the intended operation3.
-Pre-flight action for flights away from the vicinity of an aerodrome4, and for all flights conducted in accordance with instrument flight rules, must include a careful study of available current weather reports and forecasts, taking into consideration fuel requirements and an alternative course of action if the flight cannot be completed as planned
+Pre-flight action for flights away from the vicinity of an aerodrome4, and for all flights conducted in accordance with instrument flight rules, must include a careful study of available current weather reports and forecasts, taking into consideration fuel requirements and an alternative course of action if the flight cannot be completed as planned5.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.